Pelvic Inflammatory Disease

 What are the causes of PID?

-In most cases, PID is caused by the spreading of a bacterial infection from your vagina or your cervix.
+In most cases, PID is caused by a sexually transmitted infection (STI) such as chlamydia or gonorrhoea.

 How do you test for PID?

 Testing for PID can be tricky.
 If you experience any of the symptoms of PID, visit your doctor as soon as possible for a full diagnosis.

 Your doctor will diagnose PID based on a discussion of your symptoms.
 They will then carry out a quick physical examination in order to test for tender areas inside your vagina.